isabeljohnson001/Employee-Handbook-Ask-GPT/README.md

 ## What This Project Does:

 This project helps improve the GPT-3.5 Turbo model's ability to answer questions based on a company handbook.
-By fine-tuning the model with a dataset generated from the handbook, we aim to make it better at providing accurate and helpful answers to questions about the company's policies, procedures, and other information found in the handbook.
+By fine-tuning the model with a dataset generated from the handbook, we aim to make it better at providing accurate and helpful answers to questions about the company's policies, procedures, and other information found in the handbook thus making it a valuable tool for employees and improving overall knowledge sharing within the organization.

 ## How to Use This Project: